-If you're starting from scratch or you don't like your current theme anyway, you're good to go.
+If you’re starting from scratch or you don’t like your current theme anyway, you’re good to go.
 If your site is established already, then I would suggest creating a staging site and building your new design in there.
-If you use good WordPress hosting like WPX Hosting (as I do), then this is super easy to do.

 This is fundamentally different from Thrive Architect or other page builders.
 In essence, a tool like Architect sits on top of whatever theme you are using.
 It inherits whatever your theme dictates and then you use Architect to essentially “hack” or override your theme to make the page you want.
 Since Theme Builder IS your theme, it removes that extra layer.

 How Thrive Theme Builder Differs From Current Options And Themes

 Aside from simply how Thrive Theme Builder works from a user perspective (which we’ll get into below), there are some core differences between this and other solutions that have been out for awhile.